What information does the WA need me to provide?

 Since the primary goal of most academic writing is to express particular ideas in a logical and coherent fashion, WAs are expected to focus first on major problems in argumentation, thesis development, organization, and transitions between supportive ideas.
 We refer to these issues as “higher order” concerns or HOCs.
 Sentence-level errors, such as grammatical mistakes, often result from conceptual confusion and often disappear once HOCs are addressed.

-WAs will also ask each student to identify grammatical problems and proofreading mistakes, so-called “lower order” concerns (LOCs), and then make the proper changes.
+If the student demonstrates a firm grasp of higher order concerns, WAs will also ask each student to identify grammatical problems and proofreading mistakes, so-called “lower order” concerns (LOCs), and then make the proper changes.
+These may also be addressed if they begin to interfere with the WA’s ability to read and understand the paper.
 Generally, the WA will identify patterns or general characteristics of a student’s errors rather than attempting to find each one.
 Students who need additional explanations or help with grammar can ask for this help.

 Additional information about WA training is available from Emma Hetrick.
-An electronic copy of the Writing Associate Handbook is also available.
+An electronic copy of the Writing Associate Handbook is also available upon request.

 When should I meet with my writing associate?